 1) It can kill you apparently.
 Not everyone who plays NFL football (or college football, or high school football) develops CTE-induced aphasia and dies, of course.
 But enough of them have, and enough exhibit these debilitating cognitive effects in the long term to make a compelling adverse case.
 Roman gladiators may have been the all-pro middle linebackers of their time, but eventually they were borne from the arena in pieces.
-Free will allows anyone the license to play that game, but I’m free to opt out that sort of spectacle… How parents can allow their children to play the game, knowing what we now know, I truly do not understand.
+Free will allows anyone the license to play that game, but I’m free to opt out of that sort of spectacle… How parents can allow their children to play the game, knowing what we now know, I truly do not understand.
 Create for yourself a Google alert for “High School Football Spinal Cord and Head Injuries” and witness the sickening news trickle in each Friday night, often via the live-Tweets of sportswriters who witness yet another ambulance on the field, under the klieg lights of small town America.
 It’s no shock to learn participation is falling across the country.
 I predict that, in 20 years, no public high school in the nation will have 11-man, tackle football teams, because no public school system will have the money to cover the liability insurance.
 Kids will continue to play football, or course, but only via private clubs.
 Like Rollerball.

 2) The professional game would appear to be administered by fascists.
 Americans don’t understand (or refuse to recognize) what fascism is: the merging of state and corporate power into a single, hyper nationalist, corporate authoritarianism.
 The NFL’s 32 owners are certainly rich men in their own right, but they aspire to a higher, oligarchical power and prestige.
 They don’t covet these teams in order to gain entry into some prestigious boys club.
 They want access to the government/corporate apparatus that literally prints the money.
 To complete the picture, just watch a game on TV: 15 minutes of action surrounded by 3 hours and 45 minutes of commercials.
 Attend one of these games: The combatants stand around for an extraordinary amount of time just waiting for those television commercials to subside.
 That should tell you right there how much the competitive pales beside corporate… One of those all-powerful “corporate” partners is the U.S. military itself, our federal government.
 Who do you suppose provides the flyovers and dresses coaching staffs in various shades of camo, to subtly hype and recruit Americans for its volunteer armed forces?
 Indeed, this partnership was in place a decade before anyone realized it was a paid, client relationship, however symbiotic.
 Observe the Kaepernick situation.
 In February, he settled a grievance against the league that accused teams of colluding to keep the QB out of the NFL on account of his protests during the 2016 season.
 More to the point, remember that his kneeling was, quite openly and clearly, a protest of police brutality toward people of color.
 The league somehow spun this as an attack on the flag, the league, its corporate partners, our troops, God, on America itself.
 So far as the NFL is concerned, they are all one and the same.